-- This syllabus is available on the Syllabus and Schedule page in our Blackboard course. - The course calendar is available on the Syllabus and Schedule tab. - The course is organized into sixteen weeks.
-Each week has its own folder on the Course Content page in our Blackboard course. - A weekly planner and assignment checklist is provided for each week.
+- This syllabus is available on the Syllabus page in our Blackboard course. - The course is organized into sixteen weeks.
+Each week has its own folder on the Course Content page in our Blackboard course. - Each course week runs from 9:00 AM Monday to 9:00 AM of the following Monday.